 A highly illustrated book compiled by Michael and Emily Eavis to celebrate Glastonbury Festival’s 50th anniversary

-Glastonbury Festival organiser, Emily Eavis sat down with Lauren Laverne earlier today (February 25) to discuss the upcoming Glastonbury Festival book.
+Earlier this year Glastonbury organiser Emily Eavis sat down with Lauren Laverne at the Hachette Books event, to discuss the upcoming Glastonbury Festival book.

 Taking place at London’s Hammersmith Apollo, the Hachette Books event saw a spread of authors chatting about their upcoming books.

-The book is set to feature a host of big names including some past headliners which have signed up to contribute pieces to the official book.
+Drawing on archive material and including exclusive photos and artwork, the book will include stories and interviews, and look at memorable events from the festival’s colourful history – featuring a host of big names including some past headliners which have signed up to contribute pieces to the official book.

 Alongside co-authors Michael and Emily Eavis, who run the festival, featured names will include Noel Gallagher, Dolly Parton, Jay Z, Chris Martin, Billy Bragg, Guy Garvey, Caitlin Moran, John Humphreys, John Cooper Clarke and Lauren Laverne have all written original pieces for the book.